How to Exercise Safely with Limited Mobility: A Senior's Step-by-Step G

 Listen to your body and go slow

-Perhaps the most critical safety principle for exercise for elderly with limited mobility is attentiveness to your body’s signals.
-Start with light, low-impact movements and gradually increase intensity as your strength improves[94].
+The most important safety principle is paying attention to your body's signals.
+Start with light, low-impact movements and gradually increase intensity as your strength improves.

 - Pain or discomfort